-Besides their splendid appearance, tar-and-chip driveways also cost less than asphalt, nor do they have to be sealed the way asphalt driveways do, thus cutting down on your yard maintenance (and, therefore, costs).
+Besides their splendid appearance, tar-and-chip driveways also cost less than asphalt, nor do they have to be sealed the way asphalt driveways do, thus cutting down on your yard maintenance (and, therefore, your costs).

-Tar-and-chip driveways afford good traction, since the surface layer is composed of individual stones.
+Tar-and-chip driveways afford good traction since the surface layer is composed of individual stones.
 So rather than having a smooth and potentially slick surface like asphalt, the surface of tar-and-chip driveways is rough.
-Just make sure you find a contractor who comes highly recommended, because, if not properly constructed, the same characteristic that gives these surfaces traction also makes them more difficult to plow and shovel: namely, all those individual little stones sticking up.
+Just make sure that you find a contractor who comes highly recommended because, if not properly constructed, the same characteristic that gives these surfaces traction also makes them more difficult to plow and shovel, due to all those individual little stones sticking up.

 If you wish to be extra-cautious with your tar-and-chip driveway and keep any loose stones in place, instruct your plowing contractor to keep the plow blade up slightly off the surface (hopefully, your contractor follows instructions well).
 But unless you plan on having that leftover one inch or so of snow melt off pretty soon (as it might on, say, a south-facing slope), you may be losing some of that good traction for which tar-and-chip driveways are known.
-In New England, where I live, an inch of snow can stay around for a long time (especially on a flat surface), and it will generally ice up -- creating a hazard.
+In cold regions such as New England, an inch of snow can stay around for a long time (especially on a flat surface), and it will generally ice up, creating a hazard.

 Tar-and-chip driveways can be a beautiful addition to your landscape.
-Commenting on the durability of Macadam, This Old House mentions an additional advantage to tar-and-chip driveways, remarking that oil leaks are more easily hidden on them than on asphalt or, especially, concrete driveways.
-Finding a contractor to install one, however, may be a challenge, as tar-and-chip driveways are not nearly as popular as asphalt paving, concrete driveways, and gravel driveways.
+An additional advantage to tar-and-chip driveways is that oil leaks are more easily hidden on them than on asphalt or, especially, concrete driveways.
+Finding a contractor to install a tar-and-chip driveway, however, may be a challenge, as tar-and-chip driveways are not nearly as popular as asphalt paving, concrete driveways, and gravel driveways.